 Security is very important for the effective functioning of the base.
 There is a permanent American security staff (Naval Coastal Warfare), and a Greek squad from the underwater Special Forces charged with the security of allied ships.
 Because of the current Iraq situation, security is very tight, but the security level generally varies from light to high, according to circumstances.

-The Naval Hospital of Crete takes care of all current and emergency incidents imparted by Crete's geopolitical role in administering the local and peripheral security environment as well as that of the whole international system.
+The Naval Hospital of Crete takes care of all current and emergency incidents.

 NATO's Geostrategy